simplygreatwork/godsend/README.md

 ### Processing inbound requests

-- Inbound requests are processed after the exchange has returned a data to the sender's conection - but before the sender receives it.
+- Inbound requests are processed after the exchange has returned a data to the sender's connection - but before the sender receives it.
 - You could decrypt data or update GUI aspects by mounting an inbound processor.

 ```javascript